1bitphoenix/blog/content/posts/2018-07-23--arch_zero_to_one/index.md

 So after all this, I successfully set up Arch Linux, WiFi, Desktop Environment, Terminal and Weechat in my laptop!
 Next was installing basic software packages and fine tuning the GUI to my personal tastes.

-Google Chrome DEV – For Web Browsing
+Firefox Developer Edition – For Web Browsing

-tor-browser – For extended internet access
+tor-browser – For private internet access

 Konsole – Terminal

 Deepin Music Player – Music Player

-Gwenview – Image editing solution
+Gwenview – Image viewer and editing solution

 Steam – for Games